By Joma Ablay

 “And when we let our own light shine, we unconsciously give other people permission to do the same.”

 That line really grew inside me.
 It means that as we keep on working hard towards are goal, we instantly motivate others to do the same.
 Motivation is a very big part of our lives, not just the lives of athletes, but every person in this world.

 Ask yourself..
 Are you really motivated for success?
 Or you just wanna have all the glamour?

 Because this is not just about success anymore, this is about something else, something bigger, better.
 Beyond success lies your legacy.
 The legacy that you will leave the world.
 That mark you will give the world to live by.

 What do you want to be remembered for?

 There are a lot of questions, but someday you will eventually find the answer.
 Still, we have to start somewhere before we reach the finish line.

 That’s why we have to start again at the top..

 Possibilities we dream of.
 Opportunities we have.
 Miracles we believe in.
 Chances we take.
 Success we work for.

 To the most genuine person I know.
 I admire your passion and dedication for your craft.
-You’re doing a good job, keep it up.
+You’re doing a great job, keep it up.